JacobCompany/hephAIstus/README.md

 This will then start a conversation with an AI bot.
 You can specify the AI model to use with the `model_version` parameter in `forge`.
 If no model is specified, then it will use the default.

-To use one of the provided AI models, run `make create_models` and all relevant models will be initialized.
+To use one of the provided AI models (found in `src/hephaestus/models`), run `make create_models` and all relevant models will be initialized.

 After the conversation is finished, the user can save the results to a text file.